KwatMDPhD/how_to_medicine/Flow.md

 ## Greet

-"I'm looking for PATIENT_NAME."
+"I'm looking for PATIENTNAME."

 Verify identity.

-"My name is MY_NAME.
+"My name is MYNAME.
 I'm a TITLE.
-You can call me MY_ALIAS."
+You can call me MYALIAS."

 "How do you want me to call you?"

 ## Frame

-"PATIENT_ALIAS, I'm here to help you with your medical needs."
+"PATIENTALIAS, I'm here to help you with your medical needs."

 "I want to ask you some questions and do a physical exam."